جامعة النجاح الوطنية

 • 10211102

-This course covers the fundamental tools and concepts of economical evaluation of business and engineering projects such as cash flow diagrams, discounted cash flow, break even and minimum cost analysis, present value, future value, net present value, interest rates, decision making analysis and depreciation.
-The course also covers fundamentals of feasibility studies such as: Terms of reference, Details and problems of the current system, Study methodology, possible solutions & recommendations including a description of the costs and benefits to the enterprise.
+This course covers the fundamental tools and concepts of economical evaluation of business and engineering projects such as cash flow diagrams, discounted cash flow, break even and minimum cost analysis, present value, future value, net present value, interest rates, decision making analysis and depreciation. the course also covers fundamentals of feasibility studies such as: terms of reference, details and problems of the current system, study methodology, possible solutions & recommendations including a description of the costs and benefits to the enterprise.

 3

-Review of the methods of analysis and logical thinking to solve various issues, and students learn to find solutions using the flow diagram of the (flowcharts) and Zip Assistant (Pseudo code) and follow-up solutions to detect and correct logical errors.
-It also gives the student C++ language include input and output sentences, expressions, variables and constants, control sentences, redundancy and control, as well as matrices, functions, and indicators, also given an introduction to compositions, entities and structures.
+Review of the methods of analysis and logical thinking to solve various issues, and students learn to find solutions using the flow diagram of the (flowcharts) and zip assistant (pseudo code) and follow-up solutions to detect and correct logical errors. it also gives the student c++ language include input and output sentences, expressions, variables and constants, control sentences, redundancy and control, as well as matrices, functions, and indicators, also given an introduction to compositions, entities and structures.

 3